te5in/CodeGra.de/docs/user/autotest/overview.rst

 division between assignments and maximum security and privacy.
 AutoTest is secure by default and by design.

-AutoTest Tests are grouped into Test Suites, these Test Suites are then connected to a rubric category.
-This gives maximum feedback to students and forces teachers to group their tests in a meaningful way.
+AutoTest Tests are grouped into Categories, each AutoTest Category is then connected to a Rubric Category.
+By connecting AutoTest to the rubric, students still get feedback even when automatically grading.
+It also forces teachers to group their tests in a meaningful way.

-Test Suites are grouped into Test Sets.
-Usually one Test Set is enough, but there are some use-cases in which you would want to create multiple Test Sets.
+AutoTest Categories are grouped into Levels.
+Usually one Level is enough, but there are some use-cases in which you would want to create multiple Levels.

 Running AutoTest is easy and straightforward.
 After a run the results are visible to students from within the Code Viewer.